MrLabRat/Steam-AppID-Grabber/README.md

 This was made with Windsurf, an AI coding tool.
 I needed something to get this done quick and I don't have too much coding knowledge but I'd be welcome to get started.

 You can find Windsurf at https://windsurf.com/

+If the creator of Millennium would like this taken down for whatever reason, feel free to make an issue and I will happily take it down.